topcode101/fanginterview/posts/articles/article_1.md

 As you can see, we just talked about three ways to validate the hyposise from data.
 Highly recommend to briefly talk about the pros and cons in the end.
 This actually proves that you are a qualified experienced data scientist : )

+**[membership]**
+>
-> Correlation anlaysis is quick but may suffer issues of correlation and causation.
+Correlation anlaysis is quick but may suffer issues of correlation and causation.
 Causal analysis is theoretically more accurate but still takes time to find the true cofounder.
 The final result is very likely biased with causal analysis on observational data.
 Experimentation based study is most accurate but it really takes a lot of resource to do it.

+**[/membership]**